 - When you hit 30, you need to slow down.
 Individual jobs should last between 18 months and three years with an average of over two years.

-Aim for four CV items between your 30th and 40th birthdays.
+Aim for four jobs between your 30th and 40th birthdays.
 Don’t worry if one lasts less than 18 months—but make sure you have a good explanation if there is more than one short-term job.
 Higher degrees and periods of self-employment are still cool.
-Indulgent goofing-off (i.e. bar-keeping in London) looks a bit flaky, but accomplishing something (writing a book, sailing single-handed around the world or climbing Everest) is OK.
+Indulgent goofing-off (i.e. bar-keeping in London) can look flaky to some employers, but accomplishing something (writing a book, sailing single-handed around the world or climbing Everest) is OK.